January 2015 Newsletter

 Fertilizer and Feed

-In this months accounts, each milk supplier is receiving a summary of their purchases of feed and fertilizer from the Co-Op for 2013.
+In this month's accounts, each milk supplier is receiving a summary of their purchases of feed and fertilizer from the Co-Op for 2014.
 Account holders are also receiving their annual statements this month.

 These documents should be carefully filed for future use.
 If a reprint of any document is required, a charge of €5 per document will apply.

 As suppliers recommence supplying in the Spring it is important that proper standards are maintained from the beginning.

 The first collection from each supplier will be tested for T.B.C., S.C.C. and antibiotics.
 Therefore milk should only be stored for a maximum of 4 days before collection.

 Contact your milk collection driver in adequate time so that collections can be arranged.
 We recommend that suppliers take a milk sample from their tanks and have it tested in Carbery prior to recommencing milk supply to ensure that the milk is fit for collection.